Fungus Gnats in Spider Plant — Correcting the Moisture Problem They Reveal

 - 1

-Stretch out the interval between waterings until the top two inches are fully dry each time — this single change starves the gnat life cycle at its source, since females can't lay viable eggs once the surface layer dries out.
+Stretch out the interval between waterings until the top two inches of soil are fully dry to the touch each time.
+This single change starves the gnat life cycle at its source, since females cannot lay viable eggs in dry surface soil and existing larvae dehydrate without a moist medium to feed in.

 - 2